D-optimal Designs with Ordered Categorical Data

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont {\bf 7.
 Discussion}

-In this paper, we use four real experiments to illustrate how much improvements the experimenter could make by adopting our D-optimal designs, including Example~\ref{odorexample}: Odor removal study; Example~\ref{wineexample}: Wine bitterness study; Example~\ref{industrialexample}: Polysilicon deposition study; and Example~\ref{d=1J=3m=5example}: Toxicity study.
-In the absence of theoretical results on optimal designs for ordinal data, their original designs are either uniform designs with equal number of replicates or regular fractional designs (Example~\ref{industrialexample}) following the classical results under linear models.
-Although these original designs are common in practice, their efficiencies compared with our D-optimal designs are often far from satisfactory: 79.7\% in Example~\ref{odorexample}, 73.1\% in Example~\ref{industrialexample}, and 52.6\% in Example~\ref{d=1J=3m=5example}.

-More interestingly, our D-optimal designs recommended for Example~\ref{odorexample} and Example~\ref{d=1J=3m=5example} are both minimally supported, that is, these designs require the minimum number of experimental settings, which indicates the minimum cost and minimum time spent for running the experiments \citep{phadke1989}.
-We have two surprising findings that are different from the cases under univariate generalized linear models \citep{ym2014}: (1) the minimum number of experimental settings can be strictly less than the number of parameters: 3 experimental settings for 4 parameters in Example~\ref{odorexample}, and 2 experimental settings for 3 parameters in Example~\ref{d=1J=3m=5example}; (2) the allocation of experimental units on the support points of a minimally supported design is usually not uniform: $(p_1, p_2, p_4) = (0.4449, 0.2871, 0.2680)$ in Example~\ref{odorexample}, and $(p_4, p_5) = (0.4285, 0.5715)$ in Example~\ref{d=1J=3m=5example}.
-These findings have been justified theoretically.
-The apparent anomaly is explained by the fact that a single experimental setting or support point with multiple-category responses generates more than one independent summary statistics, and thus produces enough degrees of freedom to estimate more parameters than the number of experimental settings.
+In this paper, we use real experiments to illustrate how much improvements the experimenter could make.
+Compared with our D-optimal designs, the efficiencies of the original designs are often far from satisfactory: 79.7\% in Example~\ref{odorexample}, 73.1\% in Example~\ref{industrialexample}, and 52.6\% in Example~\ref{d=1J=3m=5example}.
+More interestingly, our D-optimal designs recommended for Example~\ref{odorexample} and Example~\ref{d=1J=3m=5example} are both minimally supported.
+We have two surprising findings that are different from the cases under univariate generalized linear models \citep{ym2014}: (1) the minimum number of experimental settings can be strictly less than the number of parameters, and (2) the allocation of experimental units on the support points of a minimally supported design is usually not uniform.

-Even when the experimenter has little information about the parameters, we recommend the use of EW D-optimal designs instead of uniform designs.
-It is easy to obtain them using our algorithms and they are much more robust than uniform designs, which is illustrated using Example~\ref{odorexample}.
-The EW D-optimal designs are highly efficient surrogate to Bayesian D-optimal designs as well.